How to Help a Baby Sleep

 “With newborns, all bets are off,” laughs Dr. Howard Reinstein, a spokesman for the American Association of Pediatricians who serves as clinical faculty at Children’s Hospital Los Angeles and the UCLA Medical Center.
 “With young infants in the first two to three months of life, making them sleepy is hard to do.
 The younger they are, the less organized they are: They eat and sleep on demand, not really on a schedule, so it’s difficult.”

 That doesn’t mean there’s no hope.
-That old adage “every child is different” applies to sleep more than most things.
-Some children will be hypnotized to sleep by certain sounds, like a white noise machine.
-Others will become drowsy after a game of peekaboo.
 The key, says Reinstein, is establishing some sort of routine or ritual where a certain activity becomes mentally associated with sleepy time.

 “Establish a bedtime ritual — reading a book, a bath if the child is relaxed by it, singing lullabies — and create a routine so the message to the child is that it’s time to settle down and go to sleep,” he says.